lrocampo/todo-app-challange/README.md

 ### Install instructions
 Now that technologies were listed before, please ensure that your system has all the needed software.

+Ensure that the database is initiliazed before execution.
+To do this (asumming you have postgresql installed on your machine), you can execute the command:

+`sudo -u postgres psql -c "CREATE DATABASE task;"`

 To run the whole project, open a terminal and run the `launch.sh` script as `./launch.sh` If permission to execute is denied, run `chmod +x launch.sh`